sidbhawani19/sidbhawani19/README.md

 ## 💫 About Me:
 <h3> Hi👋!
-My name is Sidharth Bhawani and I'm an Aspiring Data Scientist from Jammu, India </h3>
+I'm Sidharth Bhawani and I'm an Aspiring Data Scientist from Jammu, India </h3>

 ## 🌐 Socials: